 54. Skip the Strip Gas Pumps

 If you have your own vehicle, never get gas on the strip.

 55. Use Shuttle Service From the Airport

 Taking a shuttle from the airport is probably the cheapest way to get to the strip from the airport.

-A shuttle pass through the airport to and from your hotel will be cheaper than a taxi.
-Your hotel may even offer shuttle service for free.
+A shuttle from the airport to and from your hotel will be cheaper than a taxi.
+Your hotel may even offer a shuttle service for free.

 56. Ride The Deuce